 For interchangeable needles, it’s slightly different because they usually come in sets of needle tips such as 4 or 5 inch set of tips and are generally sold with multiple cable lengths such as a 16”, 24” or 32” cables.
 I know !!
 What?

 Ok, stay with me now!
 To measure the length when using interchangeable circular needles, all you need to do is add the two tips and cable lengths together.
 For example, if you have two 5-inch tips with a 16-inch cable you will get a 26” length from tip to tip but if you use the 24” cable with your 5” tips then you will have a 34” length from tip to tip.
-With interchangeable needles you need to add the length of the pieces together, and the total length will vary depending on the length of cable you use.
+With interchangeable needles, you need to add the length of the pieces together, and the total length will vary depending on the length of cable you use.
 The beauty of owning a set of interchangeable circular needles is all you need to buy is the cables to lengthen or shorten the tips for each different projects you work on.
-Although the deluxe sets usually come with 3 different lengths of cable such as 16", 32" and 24".
+The deluxe interchangeable sets usually come with 3 different lengths of cable such as 16", 32" and 24".

 Why is the needle length so important you ask?
-When knitting in the round the general rule is that your needle length should be slightly smaller than the circumference of your project.
-If you use a longer length needle then you will be struggling to knit in the round.
+When knitting in the round, the general rule is that your needle length should be slightly smaller than the circumference of your project.
+If you use a longer length needle, then you will be struggling to knit in the round.
 You also don’t want one that is too short to accommodate the number of stitches you have.
 However, if you are knitting a large project that you are knitting flat, then a longer circular needle would be better to hold the large number of stitches and this rule would not apply.

 There is another exception to this rule if you are knitting in the round using the magic loop technique, but that is for another blog post.

 Here are some general rules of thumb to follow: